davidwaterston/jList/readme.md

 - **jlist-min.js**
 The Javascript source code minified using UglifyJS.

-The remaining seven files are part of a comprehensive *Jasmine* test suite that allows modifications to the library to be quickly and easily regression tested.
+The next seven files are part of a comprehensive *Jasmine* test suite that allows modifications to the library to be quickly and easily regression tested.
 They are:

 - **test.htm**
 Open this file in a browser to run the *Jasmine* test suite against the regular version of the library, jlist.js.